NVIDIA/aistore/docs/relnotes-4.2.md

 Version 4.2 introduces a major rewrite of the resilver xaction for correctness and reliability.
 The previous implementation relied on retry-based copying loops that could leave objects in inconsistent states; the new implementation uses deterministic copy (object replica) selection and explicit lifecycle management.

-Resilver is a _single-target_ operation: cluster-wide execution is now disallowed to prevent cross-target interference; attempts to start resilver without a target ID are rejected by both the CLI and by AIStore's itself (i.e., calling the API directly without a target ID will also fail).
+Resilver is a _single-target_ operation: cluster-wide execution is now disallowed to prevent cross-target interference; attempts to start resilver without a target ID are rejected by both the CLI and by AIStore itself (i.e., calling the API directly without a target ID will also fail).

 > [Mountpath](https://github.com/NVIDIA/aistore/blob/main/docs/overview.md#mountpath) event-triggered resilvers remain internal and continue to register with [IC](#xaction-v2) automatically (the events are: enable, disable, attach, and detach).

-Key changes:

-- **Deterministic primary copy selection**
+Improvements include:

-- **Preemption on mountpath events** - disable/detach/attach/enable operations now abort any running resilver xaction and restart appropriately; handles back-to-back mountpath events without data loss
+- **Preemption on mountpath events** - disable/detach/attach/enable operations now abort any running resilver and restart appropriately; handles back-to-back mountpath events without data loss
 - **Chunked object relocation** - step-wise relocation with rollback and cleanup on error; validates chunk placement
-- **Mountpath jogger lifecycle improvements** - filesystem walks terminate when the parent xaction aborts
+- **Mountpath jogger lifecycle** - filesystem walks terminate when the parent xaction aborts
 - **Concurrent access fixes** across shared resilver state
 - **Runtime progress visibility** - live counters (visited objects, active workers) via 'ais show job' CLI
+- **Deterministic primary copy selection** - to eliminate contention between concurrent goroutines

 New documentation: [`docs/resilver.md`](https://github.com/NVIDIA/aistore/blob/main/docs/resilver.md)